madtreat/csce452/README.md

    # On Ubuntu
    $ sudo apt-get install libgles2-mesa-dev

 This project uses CMake as a build tool.
+(Must be version 2.8.9 or higher)
    # On Ubuntu
    $ sudo apt-get install cmake

+This project uses qt5 for the graphical interface.
+	Download the latest library from http://qt-project.org/downloads
+	Be sure to select the library that includes OpenGL

 To build out of source (recommended), execute the following steps from the root directory of the project: